Fostering healthy relationships as the journey expands.

 DOL (Re)Issuing Fee ~$180

-Opening Payments in Court Debt Plans, to Remove Holds on License
+Opening Payments in Court Debt Plans or to Remove Holds on License

 Auto Insurance

-Often folks with bad driving records are legally required to get the more-expensive SR-22 high-risk insurance.
-This can be ~$300 per quarter, to start off their legal driving until their eventual employment and income (and budgeting, with your help!) kicks in.
-Be patient.
+Folks with bad driving records are often legally required to get more expensive, SR-22 high-risk insurance.
+This can be ~$300 per quarter.
+Budget enough to cover this cost until their eventual employment and income kick in.

-Hopefully your releasing friend and you have found some kind of low-rent program, transitional house, recovery home, or situation.
-Rent can be $500-600/mo.
-Save for two months’ help as they work their early reentry.
-This is decisive. $1,000-1,200.
+Hopefully your releasing friend and you have found some kind of low-rent program, transitional house, recovery home, or living situation.
+Rent can be up to $2,000/mo.
+Budget for two months’ rent as they start their early reentry.

-Remember, we always suggest accompanying our friends through this gauntlet of offices, instead of handing hot cash to our friend.
-Better to bring a church debit card to swipe at those intimidating desks, as a talisman of forgiveness—erasing the barriers and burdens of sin and death.
+We always suggest accompanying our friends as they tackle these hurdles.
+Instead of handing them hot cash, bring a church debit card to swipe at those intimidating desks, as a talisman of forgiveness—erasing the barriers and burdens of sin and death.

-Some congregations may prefer to begin to build this fund out of their church budget.
+Some congregations may prefer to build the Roll Away the Stone Fund out of their church budget.
 That’s a good start, if you want.

-It’s better to use this fundraising as an opportunity to tell more stories with your congregation.
+It’s better to use this fundraising as an opportunity to share more stories with your congregation.

-Because it’s about relationships before resources, right?
-Your congregation will happily—in time, and even overwhelmingly—give towards this Fund.
-That is, when they have been hearing about this person, your releasing friend.
-When they see there’s a relationship of some sort being built.
+It’s about relationships before resources, right?
+Your congregation will happily— and, in time, even overwhelmingly— give towards this Fund when they have been hearing about your releasing friend; when they see there’s a relationship being built with a real person in their community.

 This is the month to brainstorm for how to share this journey more regularly with your congregation.
-This is a core opportunity to connect this work to the larger social body.
+This is a core opportunity to connect your small team’s work to the larger body.

 Starting now, you can:

-show the Underground Ministries video during a mission moment in your worship services.
-Or a clip of a film about mass incarceration we have in our modules
+show the Underground Ministries video during a service, or a clip about mass incarceration from a film we have in our modules

-with permission, read a portion of his/her letter from prison
+with permission, read a portion of your friend’s letter from prison

-offer spot testimonies of your different team members’ experience getting to know your friend and what you’re all learning
+give short testimonies of your team members’ different experiences getting to know your friend

-preach the story of Lazarus—how resurrection today involves communities called to roll these obstacles away
+preach the story of Lazarus—how resurrection today involves Jesus’ communities, called to roll obstacles away for those underground

 ACTION STEPS

-DREAM: Before your team meeting, imagine how your team can build this very important Welcome Home Event with your congregation months from now.
-Some had youth who handmade candles to sell at a premium at an evening storytelling event.
-Another made a public karaoke fundraiser.
-Another did it after a worship service in the fellowship hall.
-What could yours look like?
+BEGIN BRAINSTORMING: before your team meeting, imagine how your team can build this very important Welcome Home Event with your congregation a few months from now.
+What would it look like?

 FOR TEAM DISCUSSION

 Has your person asked for financial favors?
-Do the two Money “Rules” at the top here (Relationship Over Resources and Funds Only to Remove Barriers) make it easier to remind each other of the role of money in this endeavor?
+Do the two Money Rules (Relationship Over Resources and Funds Only to Remove Barriers) make it easier to remind each other of the role of money in this relationship?

-Take a minute to think through getting the Welcome Home Event on the calendar, considering your releasing friend’s estimated release date.
+Take a minute to get the Welcome Home Event on the calendar, considering your friend's estimated release date.